Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Abstract

 \section{Abstract}

-In this paper, we develop a unified framework for lower bound methods in statistical estimation and interactive decision making.
-Classical lower bound techniques---such as Fano's inequality, Le Cam's method, and Assouad's lemma---have been central to the study of minimax risk in statistical estimation, yet they are insufficient for the analysis of methods that collect data in an interactive manner.
-The recent minimax lower bounds for interactive decision making via the Decision-Estimation Coefficient (DEC) appear to be genuinely different from the classical methods.
-We propose a unified view of these distinct methodologies through a general algorithmic lower bound method.
-We further introduce a novel complexity measure, decision dimension, which facilitates the derivation of new lower bounds for interactive decision making.
-In particular, decision dimension provides a characterization of bandit learnability for \emph{any} structured bandit model class.
-Further, we characterize the sample complexity of learning convex model class up to a polynomial gap with the decision dimension, addressing the remaining gap between upper and lower bounds in \citet{foster2021statistical,foster2023tight}.
+We develop a unifying framework for information-theoretic lower bound in statistical estimation and interactive decision making.
+Classical lower bound techniques---such as Fano's method, Le Cam's method, and Assouad's lemma---are central to the study of minimax risk in statistical estimation, yet are insufficient to provide tight lower bounds for \emph{interactive decision making} algorithms that collect data interactively (e.g., algorithms for bandits and reinforcement learning).
+Recent work of \citet{foster2021statistical,foster2023tight} provides minimax lower bounds for interactive decision making using seemingly different analysis techniques from the classical methods.
+These results---which are proven using a complexity measure known as the \emph{Decision-Estimation Coefficient} (DEC)---capture difficulties unique to interactive learning, yet do not recover the tightest known lower bounds for passive estimation.
+We propose a unified view of these distinct methodologies through a new lower bound approach called \emph{interactive Fano method}.
+As an application, we introduce a novel complexity measure, the \emph{Fractional Covering Number}, which facilitates the new lower bounds for interactive decision making that extend the DEC methodology by incorporating the complexity of estimation.
+Using the fractional covering number, we (i) provide a unified characterization of learnability for \emph{any} stochastic bandit problem, (ii) close the remaining gap between the upper and lower bounds in \citet{foster2021statistical,foster2023tight} (up to polynomial factors) for any interactive decision making problem in which the underlying model class is convex.